All Together Now (British TV series): Format

-In every episode, a range of singers take to the stage, but waiting to judge each performance is 'The 100' – a unique panel of one hundred music experts and performers from across the UK headed up by Spice Girl, Geri Halliwell.
+In every episode, a range of singers take to the stage, but waiting to judge each performance is 'The 100' – a panel of one hundred music experts and performers from across the UK headed up by Spice Girl, Geri Halliwell.

 There are six episodes in the series, consisting of five heats and the final.

 The heats

 During each heat, performers try and outscore their competitors in order to earn a seat on the top three podium.
 Whenever a performer scores high enough for a podium place, the act in 3rd place is eliminated as a result.

 From each heat, two acts go through to the series final.
-Once all acts have sung, the 1st placed performer with the highest score automatically goes through.
+Once all acts have sung, the performer with the highest score automatically goes through.
 The acts in 2nd and 3rd sing off against one another and the winner of that sing off earns the second qualification spot.

 Prior to filming, all performers choose the song they want to sing.
 The 100 learn the words to all the songs before the show, but they don't know who is going to come out and sing said songs to them.
-Each song is approximately 90 seconds long, but importantly the 100 can only join in for the final 60 seconds as signified by a lighting change.
+Each song is approximately 90 seconds long, but the 100 can only join in for the final 60 seconds as signified by a lighting change.
 This means that the 100 have the same amount of time to join in the singing for every act.